 I embrace all these forms of happiness, except for one.
 Eternal bliss has no place in my life.
 All pass through times of suffering – especially the best of us.2 Research also shows that well-being is greater for people who experience a healthy mix of pleasant and unpleasant emotions.3

 So what is a happiness hierarchy then?
 To find out, take out a piece of paper or open up a spreadsheet and rank the 14 definitions of happiness from most important to least.
 Then consider whether your behavior is leading you toward the happiness you desire.
 If you don’t have time to rank all 14, at least choose your top three.

 |Reconciliation with God||1 – Best|

 |Absence of pain||13|

 |Eternal bliss||14 – Worst|

 Looking through my responses, it is clear that I want to have a strong relationship with God and feel like my life matters.
-The good life to me is one where I feel deep gratitude and that nothing is missing.
+The good life for me is one where I feel deep gratitude and that nothing is missing.
 It also strikes me that my top three definitions can coexist with pain and self-sacrifice.

 I hope you take the time to establish a happiness hierarchy that reflects your innermost desires.
 For me, the exercise clarifies what I want out of life and inspires me to prioritize the happiest activities.
 Perhaps this exercise will also influence your decisions and how you spend your time.
 You might just find happiness under all those meanings.